bioforensics/yeat/README.md

 \* \- Available on Linux OS only

-### Supported for Hybrid Assembly
+### Support for Hybrid Assembly

-To enable Hybrid assembly, add the following to the configuration file.
+To enable hybrid assembly, add the following to the configuration file.

 1. Add two read types to a sample:
     - Paired-end reads